MarkJelic/TEC-1G/README.md

 The 1G builds on both the TEC-1's base and recent history to modernize the overall design, address various design limitations and integrate many of the excellent add-ons into to a single PCB for the first time.

 The TEC-1G remains true to the original TE design goals: it is is built using only simple through-hole TTL logic chips so it is easily built and understood by the hobbyist.
-For the first time, the TEC-1G will also be fully free and open soruce, in both its hardware and software.
-The TEC-1G may be the ultimate TEC-1!
+For the first time, the TEC-1G will also be fully free and open source, in both its hardware and software.
+The TEC-1G is the ultimate TEC-1!

 The 1G has been developed by Mark Jelic with the input of the original designers, John Hardy and Ken Stone, ex-TE staff member Craig Hart, along with contributions from community members Brian Chiha and Ian McLean.
 Finally, the 1G has also been produced with the blessing of Colin Mitchell, Talking Electronics owner.